-All representatives of Comic Relief must read, understand and comply with the measures outlined in this Framework.
+All representatives of Comic Relief must read and comply with the measures outlined in this Framework.
 This includes:

-Grantee Partners are not expected to comply with Comic Relief’s Safeguarding Framework but must have their own safeguarding policies and procedures in place which reflect the unique nature of their organisation and the work they are undertaking.
+Organisations who receive funding from Comic Relief, our Funded Partners, are not expected to comply with Comic Relief’s Safeguarding Framework but must have their own adequate safeguarding policies and procedures in place.

 Standard 1: Accountability